-Council understands the impact rates can have on individuals, families and businesses, especially now during the COVID-19 pandemic.
-If you are experiencing financial difficulties that might prevent you from paying your rates on time, please get in touch with our Rates Team as soon as possible to discuss payment options.
+Council is aware of the impact rates can have on individuals, families and businesses.
+If you are experiencing financial difficulties that might prevent you from paying your rates on time, please get in touch with our Rates team as soon as possible to discuss payment options.
 If you are experiencing genuine financial difficulty right now, we can tailor payment options to suit your situation.
+All enquiries are treated confidentially.
+You can get in touch by calling (03) 5772 0333 or emailing customer@murrindindi.vic.gov.au